powsybl/powsybl-core/docs/grid_exchange_formats/psse/import.md

 ### _Fixed Bus Shunt Data_

 Each _Fixed Bus Shunt Data_ record defines a PowSyBl shunt compensator with a linear model and a single section.
 It is possible to define multiple fixed shunts at the same bus.
 The PowSyBl shunt compensator is associated with its corresponding voltage level and has the following attributes:

 - **Id** according to the pattern `<n>-SH<m>` where `n` represents the PSS®E bus number (field `I` in the _Fixed Bus Shunt Data_ record) and `m` is the PSS®E alphanumeric shunt identifier (field `ID` in the _Fixed Bus Shunt Data_ record).
 - **ConnectableBus** PowSyBl bus identifier assigned to the PSS®E bus number (field `I` in the _Fixed Bus Shunt Data_ record).
 - **SectionCount** Always `1`.
 - **gPerSection** Positive sequence shunt (charging) conductance per section.
 It is defined as `GL` / (`vnom` *`vnom`), where `GL` is the active component of shunt admittance to ground, entered in MW at one per unit voltage (field `GL` in the _Fixed Bus Shunt Data_ record) and `vnom` is the nominal voltage of the corresponding voltage level.
 - **bPerSection** Positive sequence shunt (charging) susceptance per section.
-It is defined as `BL` / (`vnom` *`vnom`), where `BL` is the reactive component of shunt admittance to ground, entered in MVAR at one per unit voltage (field `BL` in the _Fixed Bus Shunt Data_ record).
+It is defined as `BL` / (`vnom` *`vnom`), where `BL` is the reactive component of shunt admittance to ground, entered in MVAR at one per-unit voltage (field `BL` in the _Fixed Bus Shunt Data_ record).
 - **MaximumSectionCount** Always `1`.

 The shunt compensator is connected to the ConnectableBus if fixed shunt status (field `STATUS` in the _Fixed Bus Shunt Data_ record) is `1` (In-service).